syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### isResponsive `boolean`
 {:#members:isresponsive}

-Controls whether Treemap has to be responsive or not.
+Controls whether Treemap has to be responsive while resizing the window.

 #### Default Value